 Where to stay and grab a bite?

 No problem with that at all.
-Sarnen boasts a wide selection of accommodation options.
-Its range of simple inns and guest houses, comfortable hotels, private rooms and holiday apartments with lake and mountain views on the shores of the lake itself will entice you to prolong your stay.
-For seminars, group outings or school trips, Sarnen offers the ideal infrastructure and the perfect supporting program.
-The best thing is that despite amazing beauty of the city and its fame as a resort and a gateway to Mounts Titlis, Pilatus and Stanserhorn, it’s not overly crowded and in general is a lovely quiet place with a considerable number of nice places to stay without previous booking.
+Sarnen offers a wide range of accommodation to suit any taste and pocket starting from simple inns to comfortable hotels, with a stunning view of the lake and mountains, which will tempt you to have a longer stay.
+Sarnen has a great infrastructure as well as supporting program for group outings, seminars or school field trips.
+The best thing is that despite amazing beauty of the city and its fame as a resort and a gateway to Mounts Titlis, Pilatus, and Stanserhorn, it’s not overly crowded and in general is a lovely quiet place with a considerable number of nice places to stay without previous booking.

 For example, take a look at the hotel Krone Sarnen.
-This elegant hotel is just 15 minutes’ drive from Lucerne and a 2-minute walk from the train station.
+It takes only 15 minutes’ drive from Lucerne to get to the hotel and just a 2-minute walk from the train station.
 The hotel offers modern wellness facilities with free parking and a large terrace.
 All rooms have wooden floors and high-quality furnishings and a flat-screen TV.

-The wellness center at the Krone Sarnen includes a Caldarium, a sauna and a steam bath.
-From the relaxation area you can enjoy a panoramic view of the Landen Mountain.
+The Krone Sarnen wellness center offers such facilities as a sauna, a Caldarium, and a steam bath.
+From the relaxation area, you can enjoy a panoramic view of the Landen Mountain.
 This hotel is especially liked by couples who seek a beautiful location for a romantic trip or a honeymoon.

 The Krone Sarnen’s restaurant serves modern cuisine prepared with fresh products from the market, as well as selected Swiss wines.
 In the stylish lounge bar, you can order an aperitif, digestive or aromatic coffee.